 Scale of the scheme.

-It is worth emphasizing: this case is not a "miracle", but an example of how pressure through law enforcement works.
+It is worth emphasizing separately: this case is not a "miracle", but an example of how pressure through law enforcement works.

 1. At your place of residence (RF)